 2. Be Specific.
 Your positive feedback should be as targeted and specific as possible.
 Let your colleague know exactly what it is that you are praising - this allows them to better understand their skillset and continue to improve.

 3. Be Timely.
-Provide your feedback as soon as possible, rather than waiting for a check-in, performance review or performance meeting.
+Provide your feedback as soon as possible, rather than waiting for a check-in, performance review, or performance meeting.
+You can praise your colleagues on the spot or even on the team chat.
 Doing so allows your colleague to feel seen in their efforts and again reinforces those successful behaviors.

 4. Highlight Effort and Behavior.
 Focusing on effort and behavior, rather than inherent skill sets, encourages the development of a growth mindset.
 This method leads to greater engagement and a higher probability of taking on new challenges.